tanepiper/obsidian-garden/👩‍🌾 Gardening Tips/🪴 Sowing Your Garden/🎯 Create Custom Dashboards.md

 ---

 ## Custom dashboards with dataview
-The [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin for [[📇 Terms/🪨 Obsidian/Obsidian]] allows for the creation of 3 basic types of view using a SQL-like language, as well as JavaScript functions too.
+The [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin for [[📇 Terms/🪨 Obsidian/🪨 Obsidian]] allows for the creation of 3 basic types of view using a SQL-like language, as well as JavaScript functions too.

 Full documentation is available on the site, but to help you along here are some basic examples - if you see the `dataview` code, switch to preview mode.